robric/wiki-contrail-controller/RBAC.md

 multi_tenancy flag is deprecated in 3.1.
 It should be removed from config and replaced with aaa_mode parameter.

 # Contrail UI
-For Contrail UI to work with RBAC, set aaa_mode to no_auth in /etc/contrail/contrail-analytics-api.conf
+For Contrail UI to work with RBAC, set aaa_mode to no_auth in /etc/contrail/contrail-analytics-api.conf and restart analytics-api service (service contrail-analytics-api restart)

     aaa_mode = no-auth